ThomasBittner1/KangarooDocumentation/kangaroo/docs/FAQ.md

 the kangarooAnim path - see [here](picker.md#tool-installation) for more detail.

-### Can I build rigs in Windows and animate in Linux
+### Can I build rigs in Windows and animate in Linux?
 Yes, this has been done many times.
 Just keep in mind that Linux runs on a different binary, so you might find a few evaluation bugs in Linux that don't happen in Windows.
 It's rare, but does happen.